 1. Use the software RasMol to view DNA and certain proteins and protein motifs.
 Procure a PDB file of a TATA box in the promotor sequence in DNA.
-Note the bend in the DNA at this point, thus allowing RNA polymerase to recognize transcription origin.
+Note the bend

 19 Hydrophobic amino acid residues, as contrasted with hydrophilic (polar) amino acid residues, avoid contact with water molecules and tend to lie buried in a protein's core.